+Not everything shifted, however.
 Lots of work-from-home jobs not only offer competitive salaries, but they pay weekly.
-Unlike gigs that pay monthly, weekly pay work can help you budget better.
-If you’re looking to add to your regular income — or replace it — these jobs will help you see your bank account balance grow quickly, which can give you incentive to keep going.
+Unlike side gigs that pay monthly, weekly pay can help you budget better for all kinds of planned and unplanned spending.
+If you’re looking to add to your regular income — or replace it — these jobs will help your bank account balance grow quickly, which can give you more incentive to keep going.

 Many transcription services, including Allegis, Rev and TranscribeMe, pay weekly via direct deposit, check or Paypal.
 Transcription gigs do require a fast internet connection and the ability to type quickly and accurately.

 Allegis, which specializes in the insurance and legal industries, requires transcriptionists to have a foot pedal and headset, which is the equipment used by professional transcriptionists.

 Pet-sitting can be done in your own home or in your client’s house, giving you flexibility to work pet-sitting gigs around a full-time job or other gigs.
 Sites like Rover.com pay weekly for recurring bookings, according to the website, which means you can line up some steady income.